Amurosaurus: Classification

 The 2020 osteological description of the material previously constituting the distinct genus Sahaliyania found the latter genus to be a synonym of Amurosaurus, allowing its newly restudied material to contribute to more robust tests of the classification of Amurosaurus.
 With this new data, Amurosaurus was found to be a derived member of Lambeosaurinae closely related to Lambeosaurus, something that had been recovered in some previous studies.
 The cladogram from this study is reproduced below:

+Palaeobiology

+Amurosaurus had a high encephalisation quotient relative to sauropods and ceratopsians although lower than that of theropods, as would be expected of an animal that likely engaged in complex social behaviours.